-An African family safari might be one of the most rewarding holidays you ever spend together.
+An African family safari and beach holiday might be one of the most rewarding you ever spend together.
 Watching the Africa day as it unfolds in front of you and through the eyes of your children can be simply magical and an experience you’ll remember forever.

 To see family safari holiday options by country, have a look at Tanzania Family Holiday.